Damascus steel is very unique, so searching for the best sharpening stone for Damascus steel, took a little extra thought.

 4. KING KW65 1000/6000 Grit Combination Whetstone with Plastic Base

 For those looking for a sharpening stone that strikes up a good balance between quality and price, you might want to check out the King KW65 Whetstone.
-This is a dual-sided sharpening stone that combines 1000 and 6000 grit surfaces for honing dull blades and polishing it afterwards.
-Additionally, the King KW65 is made from high-quality ceramic material which means you can use this without the need for any lubrication.
-This product is also imported from Japan which automatically enhances its standing in our eyes.
+This dual-sided sharpening stone combines 1000 and 6000 grit surfaces to honor dull blades and polish them afterward.
+Additionally, the King KW65 is made from high-quality ceramic material, which means you can use this without the need for any lubrication.
+This product, imported from Japan which automatically enhances its standing in our eyes.

 This is one of the most accessible and easy to use sharpening stones around.
 It is also one of the most affordable and is made in Japan.
 The performance it can deliver is pretty good, and it will be able to hone almost all types of knives you may have in your kitchen – except for serrated edge knives, that is.

 5. Whetstone Sharpening Stone 1000/4000 Grit - Chefic Premium Knife Sharpener Stone Kit